-Leaving previous disputes such as Emirati support for Bosnians during the civil war in the 1990s aside, Serbia and the UAE have established a solid and mutually beneficial relations in the last two decades.
-While Serbia has been enjoying large UAE investments and thus cash flow, the UAE has found an arms depot with experience of manufacturing, delivering, and legalizing them.
-The UAE has been distributing these arms to its proxies from Libya to Yemen and Syria in its combat against radical Islamists, Muslim Brotherhood, and Iran-backed elements in the Middle East, North and East Africa in bid to preserve its wealth and power.
-Mohammed Dahlan, who was granted Serbian citizenship in 2013 and began investing the country before 2010, appears as the key figure, who bridged the two countries through establishing solid ties with several Serbian top politicians as well as middlemen and arms manufacturers.
+Leaving previous disputes, such as Emirati support for Bosnians during the civil war in the 1990s aside, Serbia and the UAE have established solid and mutually beneficial relations in the last two decades.
+While Serbia has been enjoying large UAE investments, the UAE has found an arms depot with experience of manufacturing, delivering, and legalizing them.
+The UAE has been distributing these arms to its proxies from Libya to Yemen and Syria in its combat against radical Islamists, Muslim Brotherhood, and Iran-backed elements in the Middle East, North, and East Africa in a bid to preserve its wealth and power.
+Mohammed Dahlan, who was granted Serbian citizenship in 2013 and began investing in the country before 2010, appears as the key figure, who bridges the two countries by establishing solid ties with several Serbian top politicians as well as middlemen and arms manufacturers.

 “[Dahlan’s] previous business had been […] facilitated by the UAE Ambassador at the time and Tomislav Nikolic, the Serbian President at the time, and Alexsander Vucic, the current Serbian President, who had connected him with the “right people”.
 Dahlan came to SOURCE A to expand, gain access to allocations which were otherwise inaccessible, and to lower his overall prices.”